ftonneau/eak/README.md

 * `N` will move to the **previous** target

-This behavior is more consistent with Vim than with plain Kakoune, and allows us to get rid of the `Alt-N` double chord.
+This behavior is more consistent with Vim than with plain Kakoune, and allows us to bypass the double modifier in `Alt-Shift-n`.

 Eak defines two other facilities to make searching easier: